Colorado Labor Laws Breaks: Rest, Meal, and Overtime Regulations

 What Are Colorado Break Laws?

-Colorado's break laws require employers to provide breaks for employees and to pay those workers for some of this time.
-Colorado break laws also require employers to provide employees with paid rest breaks and a meal break.
+Colorado's break laws require employers to provide breaks for employees and to compensate them for some of this time.
+Additionally, these laws mandate that employers provide employees with paid rest breaks and a meal break.

 Under Colorado's break law, certain employers are required to provide a 30-minute meal break to employees who have worked at least five hours in the workday.
-Although a meal break for employees is required the law doesn't require an employer to pay for employee's meal breaks.
+Although a meal break for employees is required, the law doesn't mandate that employers pay for employees' meal breaks.
 For a meal break to qualify as an unpaid break, the worker must be completely relieved of his or her duties and must be free to engage in personal activities during this time.

-Service employees who are covered for meal breaks in Colorado include the following:
+Service employees entitled to meal breaks in Colorado include the following:

 - Food and beverage workers